Wearing long sleeves

 that other products do not offer the same level of protection, or that

-protection does not last as long.
+protection does not last as long (by byrd at tests forge).
 A soybean-oil-based product has been

 shown to provide protection only for a period of time similar to products